 Historically, satellite internet has had lackluster performance and high latency.
 Next-generation satellite internet from providers like Starlink and Project Kuiper will bring big changes.
 These providers will use constellations of thousands of satellites that are closer to earth than satellites used by old-school satellite internet providers.
-I expect Starlink service will be available in nearly all of the United States soon, but I don't have up-to-date information about availability in Venus.
+An early version of Starlink is being offered in parts of the US.
+Check Starlink's website for up-to-date information on availability in Venus.

 Availability estimates indicate the percent of residents in Venus eligible for each service.
 The estimates are rough and sometimes inaccurate.